cltl/vu-rm-pip3/docs/configuration.md

 - a summary upon completion, listing the scheduled modules, as well as the completed, failed and non-executed modules.

 The log file is written by default to `./pipeline.log`, but a different path can be specified as explained in the [usage](https://github.com/cltl/vu-rm-pip3/blob/master/docs/usage.md) page.

+## Configuring the installation
+The installation script currently hard-codes the sources of the pipeline components and models.
+The versions of the pipeline components are stored separately however (in `./cfg/component_versions`) and are loaded at the beginning of the installation.

+## Modifying the pipeline

+To add or replace pipeline components involves three steps:

+- add installation instructions to the installation script `./scripts/install.sh`, and specify the component version in `./cfg/component_versions`.
+The latter is loaded by the installation script, and provides a quick overview of the versions of the components used by the pipeline.
+- add the component to the pipeline yaml configuration file.
+You should specify the NAF input/output layers for that component, the name of its execution script, and possible dependencies with regard to other pipeline components.
+- add an executable script for the component

+### Running the pipeline with alternative components

+To have two pipelines differ by a single component, the simplest method is to specify two pipeline configuration files, one for each alternative component.

+### Modifying the settings or arguments for a given component

+One can modify component shell scripts to set arguments externally.
+These arguments can be input to the wrapper at runtime (through the wrapper argument `-s`, see [usage](https://github.com/cltl/vu-rm-pip3/blob/master/docs/usage.md)).